-Reading out loud while getting help from a more proficient reader will build your child's confidence, help your child become a more accurate and faster reader, and help your child understand what is being read.
+Reading out loud while getting help from a more proficient reader will build your child's confidence, help your child become a more accurate and faster reader, and help your child understand what he or she is reading.

 Reading together is when you and your child read the same thing at the same time.
 Your child can point to the words.
-Read with expression-change your voice to match the characters feelings and follow punctuation (question marks, periods, commas).
+Read with expression-change your voice to match the characters' feelings, and follow punctuation (question marks, periods, commas).

-- Sit together to share a book.

-- Read the book out loud at the same time.
+- Sit together to share a book. - Read the book out loud at the same time.

-- Tell your child how much you love to read together and how proud of him or her you are for practicing reading.
+• Tell your child how much you love to read together and how proud of him or her you are for practicing reading.